2441 Learners

 11. Algebraic and Transcendental Numbers

 Understanding numbers can be made simpler using a few tricks.
-Assume we are playing a game, the more we practice, the easier it gets.
+Like game, the more we practice, the easier it gets.
 Here are a few tips and tricks that can make understanding numbers easier.

 Now add the numbers in the tens place and one's place,